propsandtransforms/splunk/Splunk-SysAdmin.md

 - The connection_host attribute defines how the host field is set:
   - dns (UI default)
-    The host is set to a DNS name using reverse IP lookup
+    - The host is set to a DNS name using reverse IP lookup
   - ip
-    The host is set to the originating host's IP address
+    - The host is set to the originating host's IP address
   - none (Custom)
-    Explicitly set the host value
+    - Explicitly set the host value

 Network Input: acceptFrom

-- acceptFrom = <network_acl>
+- acceptFrom = \<network\_acl\>
   - List address rules separated by commas or spaces
-    A single IPv4 or IPv6 address
+    - A single IPv4 or IPv6 address
-    A CIDR block of addresses
+    - A CIDR block of addresses
-    A DNS name
+    - A DNS name
-    A wildcard ‘*’ and ‘!’
+    - A wildcard ‘\*’ and ‘!’

 Network Input: Memory Queues

+inputs.conf
 ```
 [tcp://9001]
 queueSize=10MB
 ```

 - This is a memory-resident queue that can buffer data before forwarding

-- Defaults to 500KB
+- Defaults to **500KB**
 - Useful if the indexer cannot always receive the data as fast as the forwarder is acquiring it
 - Independent of the forwarder's maxQueueSize attribute defined in outputs.conf

 Network Input: Persistent Queues

+inputs.conf
 ```
 [tcp://9001]
 queueSize=10MB